Service Authentication

 Common Issues

-Invalid token errors: Check that you’re correctly extracting the token from the Authorization header and that the JWT parsing is working.
+- Invalid token errors: Check that you are correctly extracting the token from the

-403 Forbidden errors: Verify the user has the required roles in their JWT token.
+header and that the JWT parsing is working. - 403 Forbidden errors: Verify that the user has the required roles in their JWT token.

 environment variable for outbound requests.